 Overall, if you see your lemon tree shedding most of its flowers and fruit, know that it’s likely June Drop and is a normal thing for your tree to go through.

-Lemon trees typically get yellow leaves due to overwatering.
+Lemon trees typically get yellow and dropping leaves due to overwatering.
 However, issues such as pests, disease, and a lack of nutrients can also cause this issue.
 The best way to resolve yellow leaves on lemon trees is to check (in order) the watering, nutrients, and any pests or disease and apply the appropriate solutions.

 As you can see, overwatering is not only the most common issue for lemon trees, but it also causes the most common conditions lemon trees can get.